-CORE/HON 179 CORE: What Does it Mean to be Human?
-3 Credits
+CORE 179: What Does it Mean to be Human?

 This is the first of three interdisciplinary courses that, together with the fourth-year capstone course in the major, comprise ODU's core seminars.
-All sections of this seminar will address the question, 'What does it mean to be human?' through the study of humans as embodied, social, spiritual, emotional, rational beings.
-While each section listed below will approach that question from a unique perspective, all sections share common learning outcomes and a common text or texts.
-CORE 179 stresses the importance of a liberal arts education and seeking knowledge while helping students develop and refine the skills needed to succeed in college.
+All sections of this seminar will address the question, "What does it mean to be human?" through the study of humans as embodied, social, spiritual, emotional rational beings.
+While each section may explore diverse themes and will approach that question from a unique perspective, all sections share common learning outcomes and a common text or texts.
+CORE 179 stresses the importance of a liberal arts education and seeking knowledge.
 Students are encouraged to take this course the fall semester of their first year.
 This course is reserved for first-time freshmen only and transfer students with 17 or fewer transfer semester credits.
-Pre- or correquisite: ENG 110.
 This course is not open to students with previous credit for any version of CORE/HON 179.